xGaurav01/FHIR-API-Server/README.md

 # FHIR-API-Server

 ## Overview
-This project is a FHIR-API server implemented in Node.js.
-It includes functionalities for reading, updating, and deleting patient information.
-The server uses basic authentication and is tested using Postman.
+This project is a FHIR-API (Fast Healthcare Interoperability Resources) server implemented using Node.js.
+The server provides CRUD (Create, Read, Update, Delete) functionalities for managing patient information, along with user registration ,login and authentication .
+Server has JWT token based authentication which secured the Patient data from unauthorized Users.

 ## Features